UnearthedArcana/B_Spells/README.md

 Area of Effect: The caster
 Saving Throw: None

-This cantrip gives the caster a temporary, intuitive foreknowledge of the immediate future, resulting in improved reaction time with a +5 bonus to AC and saves vs. dragon breath for 3 rounds.
+This spell gives the caster a temporary, intuitive foreknowledge of the immediate future, resulting in improved reaction time granting a +5 bonus to AC and saves vs. dragon breath for 3 rounds.

 _Credit for this spell belons to Subtledoctor (Modified with permission)_

 ***Notes***:
-**0 Level Cantrips**: This spell is converted to a Cantrip, with a 1 round duration, if Cantrips is installed.
+**0 Level Cantrips**: This spell is converted to a Cantrip, with a 1 round duration, and a casting time of 1 if Cantrips is installed.

 **Detect Traps and Portals** (New)
 (Divination)